billbudge/WebEditorFramework/examples/functioncharts/README.md

 1. A binary minimum and maximum using a relational operator and the conditional operator (note how input junctions are used to tie inputs together.)
 1. A 3-ary and 4-ary addition operation by cascading binary additions.

 Note that there is fan-out but no fan-in in our circuit graphs.
 There are no cycles, so the circuit is a DAG (directed acyclic graph).
-Each circuit element is conceptually a function and wires connect outputs of one function to inputs of another.
+Each circuit function is conceptually a function and wires connect outputs of one function to inputs of another.
 Evaluation proceeds left-to-right, since inputs must be evaluated before producing outputs.
 The evaluation order of the graph is only partially ordered (by topologically sorting) so we have to take extra care when a specific sequential evaluation order is required.

 Expressions can be used to build more complex diagrams, but this quickly leads to large, unreadable graphs.
 A better way is to turn expressions into new functions, which allow us to program at a higher level of abstraction.
 Grouping is how we create new functions.
 In this diagram, we take the expressions above and group them to form new functions that we can use just like the primitive ones.
 Each group is a separate context, denoted by a dotted boundary.
-New elements an be dragged and dropped into the context.
+New functions an be dragged and dropped into the context.
 Disconnected inputs or outputs become the new function's inputs and outputs.
 Input and output junctions can be connected to inputs and outputs in order to assign names to them.
 They can also be used to identify common inputs, since ordinarily each disconnected input leads to a unique group input.
 The "min" and "max" functions use input junctions this way.

 To begin, let's start with simple types.

 1. The scalar value type V, which can represent numbers, strings, arrays, or other pure data types.
-2. The wildcard type *, which is used by pseudoelements that can be wired to any type pin.
+2. The wildcard type *, which is used by Pseudofunctions that can be wired to any type pin.

-Having a single kind of wire that can connect elements makes our circuits simpler, since we don't need any color or pattern scheme to give them a type.
+Having a single kind of wire that can connect functions makes our circuits simpler, since we don't need any color or pattern scheme to give them a type.
 They acquire their type from their source and destination connections.

 We can use these new functions just like the built in ones to create more complex functions.
 Here's the sgn function, which takes a single number as input and returns 1 if it's > 0, 0 if it's equal to 0, or -1 if it's less than 0.
 On the right, we build it from primitive functions.
 However, it's clearer if we create helper functions: "less than 0" and "greater than 0" functions, and a 5 input conditional.